-White House Officials Push For Widening War in Syria Over Pentagon Objections
+White House Officials Push for Widening War in Syria Over Pentagon Objections

 - By Kate BrannenKate Brannen is deputy managing editor at Just Security and a contributor to Foreign Policy, where she previously worked as a senior reporter., Dan De LuceDan De Luce is Foreign Policy’s chief national security correspondent.
 He joined FP in June 2015 after working as Pentagon correspondent for Agence France-Presse.
 Prior to that, Dan reported for the Guardian from Iran until he was expelled by the regime in 2004.
 After the end of communist rule in Eastern Europe, Dan worked as a freelance journalist in Prague.
 He later covered the war in former Yugoslavia for Reuters from 1993 to 1995 before serving as Sarajevo bureau chief after the conflict.
 Born and raised in Los Angeles, Dan lives in Washington with his wife, journalist and author Caitriona Palmer, and his four children., Paul McLearyPaul McLeary is Foreign Policy’s senior reporter covering the U.S. Defense Department and national security issues.
 He joined the Washington office in 2015 after working for Defense News, where he was also on the Pentagon beat, and covered stories relating to Pentagon spending and the defense industry.
 While there, and in a previous incarnation as a New York-based reporter, Paul embedded with U.S. Army and Marine Corps units in Iraq and Afghanistan to cover ground combat operations, where he got inside a secretive drone program being run out of Bagram air base.
 He has also traveled with the U.S. Navy, covered NATO meetings in Europe with the chairman of the Joint Chiefs of Staff, and stalked major international arms shows in Paris and London.